reflux/refluxjs/README.md

 #### Using Reflux.listenTo

 If you're not reliant on any special logic for the `this.listenTo` calls inside `componentDidMount`, you can instead use a call to `Reflux.listenTo` as a mixin.
-That will automatically set up the `componentDidMount` and the rest for you, as well as add the `listenerMixin` functionality.
+That will automatically set up the `componentDidMount` and the rest for you, as well as add the `ListenerMixin` functionality.
 With this our example above can be reduced even further:

 ```javascript
 var Status = React.createClass({